 - Combine water, rock sugar, and dried longan in a medium sized saucepan.
 Boil over medium low heat for 15 minutes.

 - To serve, place a little of each ingredient in a small bowl.
 Pour longan syrup over.
 Serve warm or cold with ice cubes.

-It was such a treat and well worth the wait!
-We had it warm.
+This Leng Chee Kang (Sweet Lotus Seed Soup) was such a treat and well worth the wait!